 This beautiful ferry was burnt in suspicious circumstances on April 9 1980, and after breaking her mooring and smashing up on the rocks at Beaumaris, her remains were burnt on the beach in 1981.

 Next came the Southern Contessa, 60 tons and 60 feet, a speedy vessel built in 1977 for the Rottnest Island run.
 She saw service in Western Port from 1980-81.

 Ferry Matthew Brady 128/137 tons 65x23x8 feet ON 355401, built at Hobart by Sullivans Cove Ferry Company in mid-1972, saw service here from 1981-1992.
 She transported many moto-GP fans along with Western Port Adventurer, Big Cat, and Thunder Bird from Lakes Entrance, for the first Grand Motor Cycle Prix April 1-4 1989.
 On July 8 1992 Matthew Brady caught fire while returning from Cowes to Rhyll.
 She was run ashore near Silverleaves but was a total loss.

 Ferry Bay Connections I, 48 tons, 46.9 feet ON 854849, hull built in South Africa and finished off in Fremantle in 1994 was a sleek catamaran.
 Owner John Dickie of San Remo, operated from 1994.

 The final ferry in the story is Kasey Lee 18.5 x 7.0 m. built at Rippleside, Geelong by Australus Catamarans for Bay Connections in 1998.
-She commenced service in Western Port in that year and is still running.
+She commenced service as a tourist excursion vessel in Western Port in that year and is still running.